Explore self-guided walking holidays where nature and city life meet — scenic, storied, and always within reach.

 Highlights include Arthur’s Seat & Holyrood Park, the early stages of the John Muir Way, and the coastal route from Musselburgh to North Berwick.

 Yes.
-As well as walking, you can enjoy cycling routes, kayaking, wildlife watching, and exploring heritage sites like castles, gardens, and abbeys.
+Alongside walking, the region offers cycling routes, sea kayaking in suitable conditions, wildlife watching, and heritage exploration at castles, gardens, and abbeys.

 The region is walkable year-round.
-Spring and summer offer long days and mild weather, while autumn brings colourful foliage and winter offers crisp, clear views from the hills.
+Spring and summer offer long days and mild weather, while autumn brings colourful foliage and winter offers crisp, clear hill views.

 Yes.
-There are self-guided and guided walking holidays available, from short city-and-coast escapes to longer itineraries linking the region’s highlights.
+The area supports both self-guided and guided walking holidays, from short city-and-coast escapes to longer itineraries linking the region’s main landscapes.